 "Nay!
-I bundled my bairn good and safe by the path while I went to fetch him water.
-I must have tripped and fallen down the cliff!
+I bundled my bairn good and safe by the bushes when I went for just a moment to fetch him water.
+I must have fallen on the rocks.
 My bairn must still be there!"

-The villagers quickly formed a search team and returned to the black cliffs.
-They searched the whole live long day, tramping up and down the path and all around the area, asking everyone they could find, but no one knew of a baby that had been found by the path near the cliffs.
+The villagers quickly formed a search team and returned to the cliffs.
+They searched the whole live long day, tramping up and down the path and all around the area, asking everyone they could find.
+But no one knew of a baby that had been found by the cliffs.

-"Stay here with us," said one of the fishermen of the village when the lass was given the sorry news.
-"This can be your home now.
+One of the fishermen had to give the mother the sorry news.
+"Stay here in our village with us," said he.
+"This can be your new home.
 We have many a fine lad for you to marry.
 You'll have another bairn before long, no doubt."

 She drew in her breath.
-"Thank you just the same, I know you mean well.
-But now I am going to go and find my bairn."
+"Thank you, just the same.
+I know you mean well.
+But now I must go to find my bairn."

-So the lass traveled from croft to croft, village to village, searching and asking everyone she met about her lost baby.
+So the lass traveled from farm to village, searching and asking everyone she met about her lost baby.
 With her hair blown about and a wild expression in her eyes, many thought her crazed, and perhaps she was, a bit.

 One day the lass wandered into a camp of gypsies.
 "Where is my bairn?
 Can anyone help me?"
-The girl looked so forlorn and weary a mother with three young children took pity on her.
-She bid the lass to come inside her tent, washed her feet and fed her from her own pot.
+The girl looked so forlorn and weary, a mother with three young children took pity on her.
+She bid the lass to come inside her tent.
+She washed the feet of the visitor and fed her from her own pot.
 "Where is my bairn?" was all the girl could say.